eigenhombre/sortest/README.md

 ## To Do

-Many things, in roughly the following order, including:

-1. Allow command line option for source code path.
-1. Removing a test from the target codebase doesn't seem to stop it from being executed
+1. Add `@first` and `@last` decorators, which will put the decorated test functions first or last in the list of tests, overriding sort order (except failed tests still run first).
-1. Improve support for `unittest.TestCase`s, which is extremely primitive so far, especially regarding stacktrace reporting.
+1. Improve support for `unittest.TestCase`s, which is primitive so far, especially regarding stacktrace reporting.
-1. Code could stand some more comments and refactoring.
+1. Code could stand some more comments and cleanup.
 1. Options are limited compared to Nose (though I may keep it simpler than Nose and `unittest`).
 I am considering allowing plugins for:
     - Global test setup (e.g. for a Django database harness)
     - Test discovery
     - Deciding test order
     - Deciding stop criteria
     - Deciding restart criteria
+1. More unit tests!

 ## Caveat